SanjiProject/Blocking-DDoS-Attacks-Cloudflare-WAF-Rules/readme.md

 ## Basic WAF DDoS Rule

-This rule blocks requests from specific countries, except India, and excludes certain autonomous systems known for benign traffic.
+This rule blocks requests from specific countries, except India "IN" or You may Choose your Desired Country of your traffic Exception [Here is The Country Code](https://www.geonames.org/countries/), and excludes certain autonomous systems known for traffic.

     ```
     (ip.geoip.country ne "IN" and ip.geoip.country in {"CA", "CN", "IE", "NL", "RO", "RU", "TT", "GB", "US"} and not ip.geoip.asnum in {32934, 394699, 15169, 22577})